Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Introduction

 \section{Introduction}

-Gravitational waves leave behind imprints on the spacetime through which they propagate.
-Due to the passage of the gravitational wave the separation between adjacent geodesics suffer a permanent change.
-The study of gravitational wave memory \cite{ZELD, BRAG1, SOUR, BRAG2, POLN, NONLIN, THOR, FAVBIE} has gained importance in recent times because it is a strong field effect of gravity, but has remained undetected in astrophysical observations till today \cite{OBSV}.
-However, it may become observable in the current and planned detectors in the near future \cite{WISE, AASI, LASKY, NICH2}, provided that their low-frequency sensitivity can be increased further \cite{YU}.
-Thus it is meaningful to assess the nature of this memory for various pulse profiles.
+Gravitational waves (GWs) leave behind imprints on the spacetime through which they propagate.
+The passing gravitational wave imparts a permanent change in the separation between adjacent geodesics, and this permanent change is known as the gravitational wave memory.
+The presence of memory effect in GW signals can serve as a test of General Relativity.
+This has led to several studies of gravitational memory effect \cite{ZELD, BRAG1, SOUR, BRAG2, POLN, NONLIN1, NONLIN2, THOR, FAV, BIERI} in recent times.
+It is a strong-field effect of gravity that has remained undetected in astrophysical observations till today \cite{OBSV, HUB}.
+Because of the inherent weakness of GWs, the permanent changes in the displacement and in the time delays in various detector-dependent setup are too small for the available technologies to directly measure them \cite{SUN}.
+However, these changes may become observable in the current and planned detectors in the near future \cite{WISE, AASI, LASKY, NICH2}, provided that their low-frequency sensitivity can be increased further \cite{YU}.
+The article \cite{NICH3} explores the possibility of the detection of non-linear memory by the ALIGO and Virgo detectors.
+The authors in \cite{SUN, GHOSH} have suggested different methods of detection using space-based detectors.
+Some of the earlier works, such as \cite{BRAG2} and \cite{THOR}, have discussed the experimental prospects for detecting the memories of GW bursts.
+Thus it is meaningful to assess the nature of memory produced by gravitational waves.

-The memory effect first appeared in the pioneering works by Zeldovich and Polnarev \cite{ZELD}, and Braginsky and Grishchuk \cite{BRAG1}.
+The study of memory effect first appeared in the pioneering works by Zeldovich and Polnarev \cite{ZELD}, and Braginsky and Grishchuk \cite{BRAG1}.
 These articles have shown that finite duration burst of GWs causes a permanent change in the separation between test particles, which is known as linear memory effect.
-A non-linear form of memory has been suggested in \cite{NONLIN}.
-However, both types of effect can be observed in linearized gravity \cite{BIERI2}.
+A non-linear form of memory has been suggested in \cite{NONLIN1, NONLIN2}.
+However, the authors in \cite{BIERI2} observed both types of effect in linearized gravity.
 These have later been classified as the ordinary and null memory effects corresponding to massive and massless particles respectively responsible for producing gravitational radiation \cite{TOL1, WINI2}.
-Also, a distinction between GW bursts with and without memory has been reported in \cite{BRAG2}, and earlier in a different context \cite{GIBB}.
-Among the recent works, the extensive study of memory effects due to plane gravitational waves by Zhang and his collaborators is of interest \cite{ZHANG1, ZHANG2, ZHANG3, ZHANG7}.
-They have investigated linearly polarized exact plane waves with a Gaussian profile in \cite{ZHANG1, ZHANG2}, impulsive waves \cite{ZHANG3}, circularly polarized waves, and periodic waves in their subsequent papers.
-Memory effects in pp-wave spacetimes have also been studied in \cite{MALUF, SIMIC, PREN, IC1, IC5}.
+Also, a distinction between GW bursts with and without memory has been reported in \cite{BRAG2}, and earlier in the context of the detection of GW bursts \cite{GIBB}.